newtonheath/newtonheath.github.io/_posts/2023-04-08-dutch-oven-bread.md

 ## Steps

-*	Combine all ingredients with you hands in a container that has a lid that seals
+*	Combine all ingredients with you hands in a large container that has a lid that seals
 *	When dough comes together, cover and let dough rest for 20 minutes

 ## 1st fold